DeliverySlip/java-sdk/README.md

 # Setup
 ## Gradle
-The Secure Messaging SDK can be imported into your gradle project using jitpack!
+As of version 3.3.0, the Secure Messaging SDK can be imported into your gradle project using jitpack!

 Add the the jitpack maven repository to your project
 ```$xslt